oliviawongnyc/headlines/README.md

 ## Starting the app

-Runs the app in the development mode.
+`npm start` runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.